 Sign up for our #MoreHomes4SJ Campaign Alerts here:

-This Fall, the City of San José will be taking on a number of issues critical to the future of affordable housing across the City and there will be many opportunities for you to join the conversation.
+The City of San José is taking on a number of issues critical to the future of affordable housing across the City and there are still many opportunities for you to join the conversation.
 We want you to be educated and ready to get involved.
-That’s why SV@Home is excited to be launching a new initiative, the #MoreHomes4SJ campaign, so that you can stay informed about these issues and learn about opportunities to engage, including on:
+That’s why SV@Home launched our #MoreHomes4SJ campaign, which is designed to keep you informed about these issues and learn about opportunities to engage, including on:

-- Major Housing Policy decisions before the City Council later this month and into November, beginning on September 24th (See Below!)
+- Major Housing Policy decisions before the City Council that stretch into November

 - The San Jose General Plan 4-Year Review process, of which SV@Home is a Task Force member